grblHAL/Plugin_WebUI/README.md

 Finally enter the controller IP address in a browser window, if all is well the WebUI will then be loaded.

-#### lwIP patch:

-lwIP v 2.1.0 introduced an alternate TCP API for SSL support, the new API is used by the http daemon and it fails if not available even if SSL support is not required.
-Luckily the new API can be bypassed by mapping the new API to the original.
-The 2.1.0 distribution has a file that does this, this needs to be copied to the lwIP source code folder.
-In addition several symbols that controls lwIP features has to added or modified.
-I have added these to Eclipse based build configurations, but sadly the Arduino IDE does not allow that.

-See the patch [readme](https://github.com/grblHAL/Plugin_WebUI/tree/3bc2b569057495f66e891c88bd073bc71ace8b83/lwIP%20patch) for instructions for how to apply it.

 #### Alternative UI:

 [grblTouch](https://github.com/karoria/grblTouch) by @karoria